sam-ludlow/mame-ao/README.md

 - wait for the MAME Shell to start
 - enter a machine name and press enter e.g. "mrdo"

+## Known issues

+CHD machines & software lists don't work properly for non parents, using the parent should be fine.

+Will be fixed in next release

 ## Symbolic Links - Save disk space

 To be able to create symbolic links you have to grant permission.